GSA-TTS/FAC/docs/development.md

 *  If you wish to use the shared Login.gov sandbox client application, but create your own client credentials, you must first be granted access to the GSA-FAC Login.gov sandbox team.
 Once you can access the GSA-FAC client application, follow [Login.gov's documentation for creating a public certificate](https://developers.login.gov/testing/#creating-a-public-certificate).
 Once created, you can add the newly-generated public key to the GSA-FAC app, and set `DJANGO_SECRET_LOGIN_KEY` to the base64-encoded value of the corresponding private key.
 *  If you wish to use your own Login.gov sandbox client application, follow [Login.gov's documentation for setting up a test application](https://developers.login.gov/testing/).
 Once completed, open `settings.py` and set `OIDC_PROVIDERS.login.gov.client_registration.client_id` so that it matches the `issuer` string for your newly-created client application.
 NOTE: changes to the `client_id` should __not__ be checked into version control!

+#### DISABLE_AUTH
+The `DISABLE_AUTH` variable tells Django to disable the Login.gov authorization.
+This should almost always be `False` unless you need to temporarily disable it for your local development.

+In the Dev/Staging/Production environments, it will be set to `False` and require all users to go to Login.gov to log in.

+In GitHub Actions (the CI/CD pipeline), it will be set to `True` to complete unit testing and frontend testing properly.

 ## Docker

+We **STRONGLY** recommend you use Docker for development and testing as it enables the fastest and easiest set up of all of the components you need to get up and running quickly.

 An application and database are configured in [../backend/docker-compose.yml](../backend/docker-compose.yml), we create a volume to persist the development database, and we mount our `./backend` working directory to the `web` container so that changes made in development are reflected in the container without needing to re-build.